-Section 4 - Alternative Dispute Resolution (ADR) - The parties agree to use their best efforts to resolve any disputes that may arise without litigation.
+Section 2 - Alternative Dispute Resolution (ADR) - The parties agree to use their best efforts to resolve any disputes that may arise without litigation.
 If unassisted negotiations are unsuccessful, the parties will use Alternative Dispute Resolution (ADR) techniques in an attempt to resolve the dispute.
 If the ADR is not successful, the parties retain their existing rights.
-If the Contractor refuses an offer for ADR, the Contractor shall inform the SCO in writing, of the Contractor's specific reasons for rejecting the offer.
+If the Purchaser refuses an offer for ADR, the Purchaser will inform the SCO in writing, of the Purchaser's specific reasons for rejecting the offer.
 Litigation will only be considered as a last resort when ADR is unsuccessful or has been documented by the party rejecting ADR to be inappropriate for resolving the dispute.

-ARTICLE SEVENTEEN
+ARTICLE EIGHTEEN